 After the death of Cleopatra, news went round across Egypt and Rome, making many want to know what led to her death.
 There are many different, unbelievable and shocking events concerning her death.
 There are those who believe that she induced a cobra to bite her, but recent research has shown that she took a poisoned cocktail.
 Africans should understand the two concepts that surround her death and understand that in the ancient times there were no medicines that could easily heal a snake bite just like the modern anti-venom injections.
 Also the common use of poisonous herbs in particular food or drink poisoning was not really rampant either.

 These are the most important documented facts that Africans should learn about Cleopatra.
 She really made an impact during her rule and she moved with power and great influence to expand her kingdom.
 She was a woman of substance and a notable medieval times queen who was always devoted to offer the best form of governance and leadership to move her people forward.
 Her death is surrounded by many untold and hidden truths, but just like any other leader of her time, she might have decided to commit suicide in order to avoid watching her empire collapse under her rule.
-Whatever version is true, she will always be remembered a great queen.
+Whatever version is true, she will always be remembered as a great queen.